Schema

 // Using methods

-Attribute methods do not mute the origin attribute, but return a new attribute (hence the impact in memory usage).
+Methods do not mute the origin schema, but return a new schema (hence the impact in memory usage).

-The output of an attribute method is also an attribute, so you can chain methods:
+The output of an schema method is also a schema, so you can chain methods:

 .required('always')